Dorothy Cross Jensen: Influence in field of New Jersey anthropology and prehistory

 After returning to the United States, Cross changed the focus of her research to New Jersey prehistory, specifically with regards to the Indians of the Delaware Valley.
 Cross initially became involved with the New Jersey State Museum, where she spearheaded public education efforts such as the publication of leaflets and lay articles about New Jersey's history.
 In 1936, Cross was appointed as supervisor of the Indian Site Survey of New Jersey, a Works Project Administration project that was part of the New Deal.
 This project consisted of retelling New Jersey's history, and Cross was in charge of the project's budget of $250,000.

 Using the data from this project, Cross published a two-volume book entitled Archaeology of New Jersey.
 Volume I consisted of descriptions of sites across New Jersey and a compilation of data that resulted from previous uneven explorations.
 Volume II analyzed the history of the controversial historical site Abbott Farm.
 In this volume, Cross concluded that Paleo-Indians traversed the site but full occupation began with the Archaic period.
-Cross later published a 95-page work entitled “New Jersey’s Indians," which was intended for a lay audience.
+Cross later published a 95-page work entitled "New Jersey's Indians," which was intended for a lay audience.

-From 1959-1967, Cross was appointed supervisor of the Tocks Island Reservoir Area excavations for the National Park Service.
+From 1959 to 1967, Cross was appointed supervisor of the Tocks Island Reservoir Area excavations for the National Park Service.
 A lifelong member of the New Jersey State Museum, Cross was involved in the museum for 43 years and was appointed to various positions, including State Archaeologist.

 Professorship and teaching

 Cross began her teaching career at the summer school at Rutgers University.
 In 1929, she became a charter member of Society for Pennsylvania Archaeology, and she was made an honorary member of the Archaeological Society of New Jersey in 1937.

 By 1939, she simultaneously was an archaeologist for the New Jersey State Museum as well as an instructor at Hunter College.
 Due to lack of funds, Cross taught a variety of courses at Hunter College, where she was known as Professor Jensen.
-From 1950-1957, Cross served as Divisional Chairwoman of the Department of Anthropology, and after 28 years of teaching became a full professor.
+From 1950 to 1957, Cross served as Divisional Chairwoman of the Department of Anthropology, and after 28 years of teaching became a full professor.
 She had a reputation for being honest and inquisitive among her students at Hunter.
-From 1940-1960, Cross also served as Program Chairwoman of the Eastern States Archaeological Federation.
+From 1940 to 1960, Cross also served as Program Chairwoman of the Eastern States Archaeological Federation.

 Final years and death

-Cross never retired, despite suffering from a host of health issues including low blood pressure and emphysema.
+Cross never retired, though she had a host of health issues including low blood pressure and emphysema.
 She spent her final years in frustration as the New Jersey State Museum shifted its focus to modern art, leaving behind much of her work on the natural history of New Jersey.
 Cross died at age 65 of pneumonia in 1972.